getsentry/sentry-javascript/MIGRATION.md

 ### Ignoring Urls

-> 'ignoreUrls' was renamed to 'blacklistUrls'. 'ignoreErrors', which has a similar name was not renamed.
-[Docs](https://docs.sentry.io/error-reporting/configuration/?platform=browser#blacklist-urls) and [Decluttering Sentry](https://docs.sentry.io/platforms/javascript/#decluttering-sentry)
+> 'ignoreUrls' was renamed to 'denyUrls'. 'ignoreErrors', which has a similar name was not renamed.
+[Docs](https://docs.sentry.io/error-reporting/configuration/?platform=browser#deny-urls) and [Decluttering Sentry](https://docs.sentry.io/platforms/javascript/#decluttering-sentry)

 _Old_: